The Wolverhampton City Centre Metro is being extended to improve regional transport in West Midlands, UK. The extension is a…

-X2000 is fitted with an advanced system of Automatic Train Control (ATC), which provides a series of information about the line up to 4km (two and a half miles) ahead of the driver.
+X2000 is fitted with an advanced system of Automatic Train Control (ATC), which provides a series of information about the line up to 4km (2.5 miles) ahead of the driver.
 If there is no response, the train brakes are automatically applied.

-Each train also has three independent braking systems, an electric regenerative brake for speed adjustments down to standstill; air-operated disc brakes for normal and hard braking, and a magnetic track brake for use in emergencies.
+Each train also has three independent braking systems, an electric regenerative brake for speed adjustments down to a standstill, air-operated disc brakes for normal and hard braking, and a magnetic track brake for use in emergencies.

-The passenger accommodation is served by a central information system, controlled and updated by the train driver.
-These give the current time and details of the next station, and are supplemented by announcements over the on-board PA system.
+Passenger accommodation is served by a central information system, controlled and updated by the train driver.
+These give the current time and details of the next station and are supplemented by announcements over the on-board PA system.

 Train drivers are also in communication with signalling and control room staff via SJ’s train radio system.

-In comparison with the cost of the trains, upgrading of infrastructure has been relatively modest, but has represented far better value for money than other countries' high-speed lines which have been built from scratch.
+In comparison with the cost of the trains, upgrading of infrastructure has been relatively modest and represented far better value for money than other countries’ high-speed lines which have been built from scratch.

-For example, Sweden's upgrading for X2000 worked out at $0.5 million per km, compared with the $9 million per km cost of Spain's AVE high-speed route, and $18 million per km for Germany's ICE network.
+For example, Sweden’s upgrading for X2000 worked out at $0.5m per km, compared with the $9m per km cost of Spain’s AVE high-speed route, and $18m per km for Germany’s ICE network.